 This was an added bonus to the apiary meeting and certainly something different to round up the event.

-The next informal get-together will be a drop-in session on Thursday 12th October at the Colliton Club, 7.00pm – 9.00pm.
+The most recent informal get-together was a drop-in session on Thursday 12th October at the Colliton Club, 7.00pm – 9.00pm.
+We had about a dozen of us there nattering over a beer or cuppa.
 These are ad-hoc meetings the Club arranges to give beekeepers a chance to meet and also for prospective beekeepers to learn more about our BKA.
-We will be arranging further get-togethers during the Autumn and Winter and they will be published here once dates have been confirmed.

 |Did you go to this?
 Dorset BKA Beekeeping Convention 15th October at Stratton Village Hall

 9.15 -10.15 Kevin Pope SBI on Queen Raising

 10.30-1130 Ken Basterfield varieties of methods used to raise queens